grscheller/dtools-iterables/README.md

-# Developer Tools - Pythonic functional programming
+# Developer Tools - Tools for iterables and iterators

 Tools for iterables and iterators.
+This project is part of the [Developer Tools for Python][4] **dtools** namespace project.

 - **Repositories**
   - [dtools.iterables][1] project on *PyPI*